renigmaflea/renigmaflea.github.io/index.md

 * Transactions are expected to occur on-campus.
 If a seller wants to meet off-campus, that can be a red-flag.
 * Because buyers and sellers are from UHM, the goods and services will be relevant to UH students.

+Renigma, the organization buidling and maintaining Rainbow Retail, can be found on [Github](https://github.com/renigmaflea)

 ## User Guide

-This section will provide a walkthrough of using Renigma Flea's user interface and how to start your Flea Market Career.
+This section will provide a walkthrough of using Rainbow Retail Flea's user interface and how to start your Flea Market Career.

 ### Landing Page